You can follow Drawing on the Word below:

 - You’ve been a Christian a while, but every time you commit to a Bible reading plan, you end up falling behind or getting stuck in a rut.

-- You’ve always been passionate about the word and devour every morsel of information.
-You’d love to go deeper with scripture and grapple with challenging passages or theological issues.
+- You’ve always been passionate about God’s word and would love to go deeper.

 - You love the Bible, but are more of a visual learner.
 You’re searching for new and creative ways to read and study scripture.